 “Any time you’re overusing your muscles and not giving them enough time for restoration, they can become fatigued or weakened,” Louw says.
 “You then compromise the tissues, and sometimes the tendons can fail, because they’re too stressed for too long.”
 This may also raise your risk of a calf tear—a rip in the muscle fibers.

 To avoid overuse injuries, you not only want to give yourself enough rest time between workouts, but you also want to make sure you warm up properly before a workout and cool down after, too, according to both Louw and Dr. Baxi.
 (Is stretching before a workout essential?)

 Dr. Baxi says it’s particularly important to stretch after your workouts.
 Focus on static stretches (in which you hold a pose for about 30 to 60 seconds), like touching your toes.
 Another good option: Stand about a foot-length away from the wall, facing it.
 Then, try to get your knee to touch the wall, while still keeping your heel on the floor.
 This stretches the Achilles and the muscle fibers that surround it, Dr. Baxi says.
 You also want to make sure you have enough strength in your lower body to carry you through runs and plyometrics.
-(Here are the signs you’re working out too much.)
+For more ideas, check out these other calf stretches everyone needs.

 Louw says calf pain can also come from back issues such as spinal stenosis—pressure placed on the spinal cord’s nerves, particularly those that travel to your muscles.
 This pain is known as sciatica and can lead to pain showing up in both calves.
 “When someone has calf pain, I always check to see if they have a history of back issues,” Louw explains.
 Looking at the health history of the back often gives clues into whether this pressure on the spine is what’s leading to calf pain.
 The pressure also tends to build up over time.
 (Here are the sciatica symptoms anyone with back pain should know.)